Privacy policy

 Legal basis

 Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
-Details can be found here: https://www.linkedin.com/legal/l/dpa und https://www.linkedin.com/legal/l/eu-sccs.
+Details can be found here: https://www.linkedin.com/legal/l/dpa and https://www.linkedin.com/legal/l/eu-sccs.

 Objection to the use of LinkedIn Insight Tag